Major blow to Imran Khan as Pak’s top poll body rejects his nomination papers from two seats | Politics

 Besides the main reason that Khan was convicted in the Toshakhana case, objections were raised against his nomination papers as the proposer and seconder for the PTI's founder did not belong to the respective constituencies.

-Khan, 71, and his senior party colleague and former foreign minister Shah Mahmood Qureshi have been facing multiple cases and arrests since the May 9 riots with both Khan and Qureshi incarcerated at the Adiala jail in Rawalpindi.
+Khan, 71, and his senior party colleague and former foreign minister Shah Mahmood Qureshi have been facing multiple cases and arrests since the May 9 riots with both incarcerated at the Adiala jail in Rawalpindi.

+A Pakistan court on December 28 sent Qureshi to a 14-day judicial custody in a fresh case linked to the May 9 attack on military installations.

-The Geo News report further said that the ECP also rejected Qureshi's nomination papers from Multan's two seats (NA-150 and PP-218), and Tharparkar's seat (NA-214).
-Former federal minister and PTI leader Hammad Azhar's nomination papers too were rejected from his seat (PP-172).
+The ECP also rejected Qureshi's nomination papers from Multan's two seats (NA-150 and PP-218), and Tharparkar's seat (NA-214).
+Former federal minister and PTI leader Hammad Azhar's nomination papers too were rejected from his seat (PP-172) on the last day of the scrutiny of nomination forms for general seats.

+The other leaders included Murad Saeed, Sahibzada Sighbatullah, Dr Amjad Khan, Fazal Hakim Khan, Mian Sharafat, and Salim ur Rahman.

+Meanwhile, soon after, the PTI condemned the ECP's rejection of the nomination papers of Khan and several other party stalwarts and claimed that opposition parties cannot face the PTI in a free and fair election and are resorting to these tactics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)